lilalunex/casino-simulation/README.md

 [ ] daily login bonus

 [ ] Random Event User Input: -> Friend asks you to loan money -> Chance to gain money / Chance to never see tha Loan again

+[ ] Idea -> buy better slot machines -> Higher chances for the casino to win -> chances adjustable when casino is closed overnight -> customer will visit you less if they win less and less (so the player doesn't just win 100% and gets penalty for greed)

+[ ] Feature: Moving city.
+Make the starting city having a population of 20k.
+Customers remember they experience.
+Opens up features like reputation.
+Option: Move Casino Location for money -> reset reputation -> exploit other people

 ---